-Therefore, the substantive parts of the final rule, if made, would commence operation on 9 January 2018.
-The final rule would also contain transitional clauses, commencing on the date the rule is made, to require AEMO to make the guidelines by 9 January 2018.
+Therefore, the substantive parts of the final rule will commence operation on 16 January 2018, one week later than proposed in the draft rule.
+This will allow time for AEMO to be certain that its systems will be ready.
+The final rule contains transitional rules, commencing on 19 December 2017, which to require AEMO to make the guidelines by 9 January 2018.
+This is unchanged from the draft rule.

-The draft rule includes the following transitional rule:
+The final rule includes the following transitional rule with respect to implementation:

-- AEMO must develop and publish the reserve level declaration guidelines by 9 January 2018 - AEMO is not required to comply with the consultation procedures set out in the draft rule when making the guidelines for the first time.
+- AEMO must develop and publish the reserve level declaration guidelines by 9 January 2018 - AEMO is not required to comply with the consultation procedures set out in the final rule when making the guidelines for the first time.